Advancis Ltd, trading as Buddy Loans, went into administration on 7 September 2021.

 As and when a scheme of redress is agreed, affected customers will be contacted by the Company and will receive an explanation of what this means to them and their outstanding loans.

-I see no point in doing this.
-It won’t magically produce any more money for refunds.
 You may think the administrators’ fees are too high but they are standard.

 The lack of money for refunds reflects the way the company was run and the failure of the FCA to insist that a lender has adequate capital to pay refunds.
 It isn’t the administrators’ fault.